Thayer, Indiana

 Thayer is an unincorporated community in Lincoln Township, Newton County, in the U.S. state of Indiana.

 History

 Thayer was laid out as a town in 1882.
 The community was named for a first settler.
 A post office has been in operation at Thayer since 1881.

 Thayer, along with Shelby, Sumava Resorts and other small Kankakee River communities, has historically had to contend with periodic flooding from the river.

+Demographics

+The United States Census Bureau defined Thayer as a census designated place in the 2022 American Community Survey.